glennsantos/Book-Notes/Nonviolent Communication.md

 In situations of pain, I recommend first getting the empathy necessary to go beyond the thoughts occupying our heads and recognize our deeper needs.

-*We “say a lot” by listening for other people’s feelings and needs.*
+*We "say a lot” by listening for other people’s feelings and needs.*

 The ability to offer empathy to people in stressful situations can defuse potential violence.
 > After several minutes of my continuing to reflect their feelings, the group became less hostile.